rasi-kp/Banking_transaction_task/readme.md

-Sure, here's a README file for your completed banking software project, including both backend and frontend aspects:

----

 # Banking Software Project

-This project is a comprehensive banking software system, comprising both backend and frontend components.
+This project is a comprehensive banking simple software system, comprising both backend and frontend components.
 It allows users to manage their accounts, perform transactions, and view account details.
 Administrators can manage user accounts, including blocking and unblocking users.

 ## Table of Contents